-Typically included are grounds costs such as transportation, meals, and lodging, project funds for ministry activities, supplemental travel protection, administrative and training resource support, translators (if needed), and, coming in 2019, a comprehensive online short-term team training.
+Typically included are grounds costs such as transportation, meals, and lodging, project funds for ministry activities, supplemental travel protection, administrative and training resource support, translators (if needed), and self-guided short-term training.

 In addition to the team trainings and self-studies, the greatest thing you can do is spend consistent time with Jesus and let him prepare you - mind, body, soul - to be a flexible, humble learner ready to serve those around you.
 These attributes are going to be more crucial than you likely realize and you can actually begin to practice these attributes now (and long after!) your short-term team.

 Possibly.
 Each field community will have different requirements.
 We recommend consulting the Center for Disease Control to learn which, if any, immunizations are recommended or required for the community you are visiting.

 Possibly.
 If you are travelling within the United States or to a US protectorate, you will only need a government issued ID and a copy of a birth certificate (to a protectorate).
 International travel will require a passport.
 We recommend securing a passport regardless as it is the most widely accepted form of ID while travelling.
 For more information on how to obtain a new or renewed passport, visit USPS.com or visit your local post office.

 A travel visa is a document that represents a foreign government’s approval for you to enter their country.

 Travel visa requirements vary by country.
 However, the vast majority of our communities do not require a travel visa for United States citizens.
 You may check this website to see if a country requires a travel visa for US citizens.
 However, the most up-to-date information can be found on each country's embassy web page.